oroinc/documentation/commerce/frontstore_guide/orders/checkout.rst

 In the Oro storefront, the checkout can be multi page or single page.
 Although the checkout steps themselves are the same, the way they are displayed is different.
 For the multi page checkout, each step is displayed on a new page.
 For the single page checkout, all steps fit one page.

-In addition, with the checkout with consents, OroCommerce storefront customer users can be restricted from proceeding to the checkout unless mandatory consents are accepted at the Agreements step of the checkout.
+OroCommerce storefront customer users can be restricted from submitting an order unless mandatory consents are accepted at the Agreements step of the checkout.

 Learn more about the checkout process in OroCommerce in the following topics: